valueflows/valueflows/mkdocs/docs/algorithms/track.md

 EconomicEvent "previous":
     if the event is output of a process return the process
-    else if the event is triggeredBy another event return the triggeredBy event
     else if the event action is raise or lower, and the event's previousEvent is null return empty list
     else if resourceInventoriedAs of the event exists